bradens17/bradens17.github.io/_projects/2022-03-00-Laser-Welding-Fixture copy.md

 ---

 # The Challenge
-In my 4 month internship at Tesla, this was my big project that took up the majority of my time there.
-I was tasked to design and build a fixture to test a new manufacturing process- laser welding the inner and outter body sides together.
+In my four-month internship at Tesla, a substantial portion of my time was dedicated to a pivotal project.
+I was assigned the task of conceptualizing and constructing a fixture to assess a novel manufacturing technique: laser welding the inner and outer body sides together.

 # What I learned
 ### Deisgn
-I used Catia v6 (3dExperience) to model and design the fixture.
-Depsite not learned GD&T explicity in my studies and had to implement lots of GD&T principles into the design of this fixture.
-As identifying datums and ensuring the parts are perfectly contrained throughout the process was extremely important.
-I used NAAMS blocks as that was a standard practice on my team and in vehicle manufacuring therefore I had easy access to them.
+For the design phase, I employed Catia v6 (3dExperience) to model and plan the fixture.
+Despite not having explicit prior exposure to Geometric Dimensioning and Tolerancing (GD&T) in my academic studies, I found myself incorporating numerous GD&T principles into the fixture's design.
+The identification of datums and ensuring precise constraints throughout the process proved to be critically important.
+Adopting NAAMS blocks, a standard practice on my team and in vehicle manufacturing, facilitated the process due to ready access.

 ### Build
-During this time our team's technicians were extremely busy therefore I was only given 1 tech to help me with the build and I had take on a big portion of the build myself (under a tight time constraint of course).
-I learned how to program and run a CNC Machine to fabricate many of the parts as shown in middle image below.
-I was able to put together 3 scrap large steel baseplates with rather than ordering a new one.
-After the design in CAD was finalized I waterjet cut all the holes for parts onto the baseplates for highly accuarate placements.
+Given the intense workload of our team's technicians at that time, I was allocated only one technician to assist with the build.
+Consequently, I took on a substantial portion of the build myself, working under tight time constraints.
+A significant learning experience involved acquiring proficiency in programming and operating a CNC machine to fabricate various components, as depicted in the middle image below.
+To optimize resources, I creatively assembled the fixture using three discarded large steel baseplates instead of procuring new ones.
+Following the CAD design finalization, I executed waterjet cutting on the baseplates, ensuring highly accurate placements for the fixture components.

 <div class="gallery-box">
   <div class="gallery">